DynnoOttu/recipes-reactjs/README.md

 ## About The Project

-**Recipenation** is a website that can help users to create their recipe creations by being able to share them with all.
+**Recipes Web** is website to help users who want to find recipes for food or drinks.

 ### Built With